 Since the onset of the Novel Coronavirus, life has not been easy.
-It has been quite difficult for everyone in terms of adjusting to a new living condition, work-life balance, loss of job and home.
+It has been quite difficult for everyone in terms of adjusting to a new living condition.
+Work-life balance, loss of job and home.
 Adults are not alone, children and young adults do share the same anxiety and disorder.
-This is where telehealth psychology comes to the rescue.
+This is where telehealth Psychology parenting comes to the rescue.

-This situation has highly affected whole families, to various degrees.
-The pandemic has also taken away our control over our daily routine, our lives in general, and as a whole.
-Therefore, creating an order during an uncertain, and unstable time, and it creates a sense of order.
+This situation has highly affected whole families.
+The pandemic has also taken away our control over our daily routine and our lives in general.
+Therefore, creating an order during an uncertain, and unstable time, and creates a sense of order.

 Talking about the Coronavirus disease to our children

-When we talk about Coronavirus disease (Covid-19), it opens up communication about the family’s thoughts about the virus.
+When we talk about Covid-19, it opens up communication about the family’s thoughts about the virus.
 We can delve deeper into how it has affected us individually and as a whole.
-Being honest and open about our feelings can really alleviate some of the kept concerns we hide from within, creating a breather.
-When speaking to our children, we must always keep in mind how old they are, how much they can take in and comprehend.
-Our children are a lot more receptive to stress than we assume.
-Especially when the stress is manifested in the way a child’s parent thinks, acts, relays words to the children and the mood swings they may observe.
+Being honest and open about our feelings can really reduce some of the kept concerns we hide from within.
+When speaking to our children, we must always keep in mind how old they are and how much they can take in.
+Our children are a lot more open to stress than we think.
+Especially when the stress is displayed in the way a child’s parent thinks, acts, relays words to the children and the mood swings they may observe.

-To a certain extent, parents may not necessarily think about how their children are taking in the stresses felt through the actions of their parents.
+To a certain extent, parents may not really think about how their children are taking in the stresses felt through their actions.
 On that note, how would it be possible for us parents to address our children’s fears?
 Well, there are a few options that we can talk about.
 One of those options is talking about our stresses and anxieties with professionals.
-Yes, I am talking about getting professional mental health care, a professional we can talk to through counselling.
-A Psychiatrist or GP would be the next best option if need for medication rises.
+Yes, I am talking about getting professional mental health care.
+A Psychiatrist or GP would be the next best option if the need for medication rises.

-Medicare Telehealth Australia offers online mental health support if travel is not possible, or not advisable.
-It has picked popularity especially in regional areas.
+Medicare Telehealth Australia offers online mental health support if travel is not possible.
+It has picked popularity, especially in regional areas.
 If our child is below the age of 18 years old, there are child therapy specialists who are certified.
-A search about telehealth psychiatry and telehealth psychology can probably give us a good idea on where to avail of such help in Australia.
+A search about telehealth psychiatry and Psychology parenting can be an avenue to getting professional mental health services. can probably give us a good idea of where to get such help in Australia.
 We can also contact our GPs for more information and to guide us if we find that we need professional help.